 Sergio De La Torre

 About Heroes of Unity:

-Starting in July 2019, and continuing through the end of the year, Heroes of Unity utilizes a custom designed and fabricated fleet of mobileart laboratories as mobile workstations to record and share the images, words, and perspectives of the immigrants that constitute our local communities.
+Starting in July 2019, and continuing through the end of the year, Heroes of Unity utilizes a custom designed and fabricated fleet of mobile art laboratories as public workstations to record and share the images, words, and perspectives of the immigrants that constitute our local communities.
 These pop-up workstations are designed to be platforms for raising and making visible the public’s voice as producers of content for public artwork.
-Through conversations and informal interviews during hands-on workshops, the audience share their stories and create their images that later, through guidance by CAS, form the content of banners, silkscreens, bus shelter adds, poster campaigns, and billboards.
+Through conversations and informal interviews during hands-on workshops, the audience shares their stories and create their images that later, through guidance by CAS, form the content of banners, silkscreens, bus shelter adds, poster campaigns, and billboards.
 In this way CAS and project leaders facilitate public expression, shaping the way histories and images enter the public sphere as public art.
 CAS does not create the art, but builds the platform for the public to create.

 Collaborating artists include Julian Allen, Aisling Baus, Daria Belle, Sergio De La Torre, Makeda Booker, Sidney Brooder, Claudio Campechano, Fusako Chapman, Natalie (Mooka) Dharmapalan, Gonzalo Hidalgo, Justin Hoover, Lauren Granados, Lisa Koyama Max, Favianna Rodriguez, Chris Treggiari, Lynn Yaguchi, Jessica Wong.
 Special thanks to our strategic partners: Oakland Public Library, The Unity Council, and the Kenneth Rainin Foundation for their support and collaboration.